 There were lots of mixed metaphors brewing in 1994 that might have primed the atmosphere for a massive, cold front for reality distortion.
 Deputy Treasury Secretary LS played a role in the $50 billion bailout of Mexico’s financial system that was supported by a discretionary pool of money, controlled by the executive branch, without oversight from congress.
 The Republican opposition to the BC Administration, led by NG, took the country by storm with a platform called the CFA, and HRC’s effort to implement a single payer health care system in America was in full swing.

 The story ends with Suzy filming a sunset, talking about how technology is both a blessing and a curse, to be questioned.

 After saving the world in 2010 and upgrading the Internet in 2013, Suzy returned to her roots and hatched a plot to win the race to build strong AI.
 Since then, she’s been traveling the world, singing in lounges, telling people she’s eight years younger than she really is, using smoke and mirrors to change her age to be the same as mine in every official record where it’s represented, and doing artificial intelligence research.

-There will mostly likely be an inflection point where reputable scientists and other experts reach a consensus that my facial injury does, in fact, cause essentially all people to subconsciously misread my emotions in a way that leads them to develop self-reinforcing false beliefs about me.
-Right now, in spring 2017, a lot of powerful people don’t agree with that statement, but they will mostly likely change their minds.
+There will mostly likely be an inflection point where reputable scientists and other experts reach a consensus that my facial injury does, in fact, cause essentially all people to subconsciously misread my emotions in a way that leads them to develop self-reinforcing false beliefs about me, but right now, in spring 2017 (and in winter in 2021, hello!), a lot of powerful people don’t agree with that statement.

 If I had to guess, I’d say this cognitive virus is real and its function is very central to what’s been happening lately in American political discourse, but we’ll have to wait and see what the research says.